Williamsburg

 Best Perk

-The Williamsburg Waterfront where you can find public outdoor spaces and the NYC Ferry.
+The Williamsburg waterfront offers killer skyline views, public outdoor space, and the NYC Ferry.

 Biggest Downside

-Those dependent on the L train to get around may be thrown off course when the station is closed for repairs and maintenance.
+Those dependent on the L train to get around may be thrown off course if it’s having issues.

-Williamsburg has earned its reputation as a hipster's paradise.
+Williamsburg has earned its reputation as a contemporary cool Brooklyn paradise.
 It's party central, bursting with music venues, bars, restaurants, and vintage boutiques.

-The waterfront is beautiful and attracts flocks of residents and tourists when the weather is nice.
-Ferries operate from North 6th and run down to Wall Street and over to Midtown.
+Domino Park on the waterfront attracts flocks of residents and tourists when the weather is nice.
+Ferries operate from N 6th St and S 10th St for service to Wall Street.

 You can’t do better than Williamsburg for dinner, drinks and dancing.